Statuses in Latin with translation. Quotes in Latin with translation

 Amantium irae amoris integratio est.

-The anger of lovers is the renewal of love.
+The wrath of lovers is the renewal of love.

 Dum spiro, amo atque credo.